olleharstedt/olleharstedt.github.io/_posts/2020-08-03-stage-oriented-programming.markdown

 ## Introduction

-Read-compute-write pipeline, where each triple is a _stage_.
+Read-process-write pipeline, where each triple is a _stage_.
 Enforced on framework level; don't inject any object with side-effects.
 The side-effect factory produces promises that can be resolved concurrently when wanted.

 Yield as async/await.
 Add new IO and return to logic.
 Yield always waits.
 Yield array of promises is concurrent.